scriptotek/lc-spreadsheets/_episodes/05-exporting-data.md

 As an example, do you remember how we talked about how Excel stores **dates** earlier?
 Turns out there are **multiple defaults for different versions of the software**.
 And you can switch between them all willy-nilly.
 So, say you’re compiling Excel-stored data from multiple sources.
 There’s dates in each file- Excel interprets them as their own internally consistent serial numbers.
 When you combine the data, Excel will take the serial number from the place you’re importing it from, and interpret it using the rule set for the version of Excel you’re using.
 Essentially, you could be adding a huge error to your data, and it wouldn’t necessarily be flagged by any data cleaning methods if your ranges overlap.

 Storing data in a **universal**, **open**, **static format** will help deal with this problem.
 Try **tab-delimited** or **CSV** (more common).
 CSV files are plain text files where the columns are separated by commas, hence 'comma separated variables' or CSV.
 The advantage of a CSV over an Excel/SPSS/etc. file is that we can open and read a CSV file using just about any software, including a simple **text editor**.
 Data in a CSV can also be **easily imported** into other formats and environments, such as SQLite and R. We're not tied to a certain version of a certain expensive program when we work with CSV, so it's a good format to work with for maximum portability and endurance.
-Most spreadsheet programs can save to delimited text formats like CSV easily, although they complain and make you feel like you’re doing something wrong along the way.
+Most spreadsheet programs can save to delimited text formats like CSV easily.

-To save a file you have opened in Excel in `*.csv` format:
+To save a spreadsheet as CSV:

 1. From the top menu select 'File' and 'Save as'.
 2. In the 'Format' field, from the list, select 'Comma Separated Values' (`*.csv`).